Sarah Fraser Butlin

 "She is extremely detailed in her work, but able to provide clear advice in complex cases."
 Legal 500 2020

-In the employment field this year, Sarah has been instructed in numerous high profile worker status cases: Dewhurst v CitySprint; as sole counsel in the major whistleblower status appeal, McTigue v UHB; junior counsel in the group worker appeal Gunny v HCA and others; and junior counsel in the joint employer cases of Cordant and University of London v IWGB.
+In the employment field this year, Sarah has been instructed in numerous high profile worker status cases: junior counsel in the high profile joint employer cases of Cordant and University of London v IWGB, junior counsel in Dewhurst v CitySprint and the ongoing litigation against CitySprint in O'Eachtiarna v CitySprint, and sole counsel in whistleblowing case of McTigue v United Hospitals Bristol.

 Sarah is in high demand particularly for complex multi-day discrimination cases.
 She is regularly instructed by Universities and numerous NHS Trusts in their high profile employment disputes, both in trial and as an internal investigator.
 Sarah is known for her strong cross examination and exceptional analytical abilities in her appellate work.
-Highlights this year include giving expert evidence to the Cross Party Working Group on Independent complaints discussing sexual harassment issues; acting as junior counsel for a large investment bank in a substantial pregnancy and maternity discrimination claim; and undertaking a lengthy grievance investigation for a top tier University.
+Highlights this year include advising in Percy v Christ Church Oxford; acting as junior counsel for a large investment bank in a substantial pregnancy and maternity discrimination claim; and undertaking a lengthy grievance investigation for a top tier University.

 In her clinical negligence practice, Sarah acts solely for claimants.
 She covers the full range of claims, as both sole counsel and junior counsel being led by a variety of silks in and out of chambers.
 Sarah's experience ranges from high-value cerebral palsy brain injury claims, spinal injury cases, to claims including: delayed diagnosis of cancer; negligent abdominal surgery; gynaecological injury; dental negligence; and ophthalmic injury claims.